 Directions: From Route 35 north of Red Bank, turn east on Navesink River Road .
 Follow this road about 3 miles, past Brown's Dock Road.
 Merge with Route 8A.
 Turn right onto Locust Ave. and cross Claypit Creek on the new bridge.
 At a large stone church, bear right onto Navesink Ave.
 Parking for the park is about a half mile up on the right.

 4 mile single-track trail set in the beautiful Pine Barrens can be enjoyed by all levels of riding.
-There are a few climbs and ladder bridges, but for the most part is flat single-track.
-The 4-mile Tindey Hiking Trail [blue blaze] forms a loop around the perimeter of the park.
+There are a few climbs and ladder bridges, but for the most part is flat but sinuous single-track.
+The 4-mile Tindley Hiking Trail [blue blaze] forms a loop around the perimeter of the park.
 The short Spruce Street Cut-thru [red blaze] can shorten a loop hike, or make a longer figure eight hike possible.
 In addition there are several miles of abandoned sand roads.
+Yellow blazed trail is newer and has been a favorite add on to the blue perimeter loop.

 Directions: Garden State Parkway South to Exit 77, end of exit ramp, make right on to Double Trouble Road.
 Park is approximately 1.5 miles on the left.